vgeadau/store/README.md

 - (3) - Store - It is a Java 17 (Corretto) Project that uses Maven.
 - (4) - No frontend layer provided for this APP.
 - (5) - Implemented 2 controllers
 - (5.1) - StoreController - responsible with CRUD operations on Product.
-We have here methods such as:
+I have here methods such as:
 - (5.1.1) getAllProducts - returns all products containing a title if provided, otherwise all products
 - (5.1.2) getProductById - finds a Product by an ID
 - (5.1.3) createProduct - creates a Product from the ProductDTO received body